aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 * __parallelizationFactor__: The number of batches to concurrently process on each shard.
 * __retryAttempts__: The maximum number of times a record should be retried in the event of failure.
 * __startingPosition__: Will determine where to being consumption, either at the most recent ('LATEST') record or the oldest record ('TRIM_HORIZON').
 'TRIM_HORIZON' will ensure you process all available data, while 'LATEST' will ignore all records that arrived prior to attaching the event source.
+* __enabled__: If If the DynamoDB Streams event source mapping should be enabled.
+The default is true.

 ```ts
 import * as dynamodb from '@aws-cdk/aws-dynamodb';